-These financial statements have been prepared in accordance with FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" ("FRS 102"), the requirements of the Companies Act 2006 as applicable to companies subject to the small company's regime, and under the historical cost convention as modified to include investment properties at fair value.
+These financial statements have been prepared in accordance with FRS 102 "The Financial Reporting Standard applicable in the UK and Republic of Ireland" ("FRS 102"), the requirements of the Companies Act 2006 as applicable to companies subject to the small company's regime, and under the historical cost convention, modified to include the revaluation of investment properties.
 The disclosure requirements of section 1A of FRS 102 have been applied other than where additional disclosure is required to show a true and fair view.

 With effect from 1 January 2019 the company has adopted the amendments to FRS 102 published in the Triennial Review 2017.
-There are no adjustments to the current or comparative period in relation to this amendment
+There are no adjustments to the current or comparative period in relation to this amendment.

-1.3 Going concern
+1.2 Going concern

-The company's principal creditor, Lightyear Estates Holdings Limited, has agreed not to call its receivable balance to ensure the company can meet its running costs for the foreseeable future, being at least 12 months from the date of signing these financial statements.
+The company has no assets pledged as security or any third-party liabilities.
 If necessary, a related party, Fairhold Services Limited has also agreed to provide limited financial support to enable the company to meet day to day running costs incurred in the ordinary course of business for a period of up to 12 months from the date of signing these financial statements.

-The directors have assessed the operation of the company and, have determined that the company has, or can expect to have, sufficient working capital for its needs for at least 12 months from the date of approval of these financial statements.
+The directors have assessed the operations of the company and, have determined that the company has, or can expect to have, sufficient working capital for its needs for at least 12 months from the date of approval of these financial statements.
 In view of this the directors consider it appropriate for the financial statements to be prepared on a going concern basis.